MadJavaEntS20/humming-bird/WeeklyReflection.md

 Presentation this week on annotations, setting constraints for lat and long to fall within a certain range and output that message to the user would be a good use-case

+### Week 6

+2/25/20 - ∞ hours

+Many mistakes were made in attempting to use gitignore and refactor some things Also a very nasty stackoverflow error that had nothing to do with my toString method Trying to get back on track now

+### Week 7

+3/3/20 - 11 hours